orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.4011846

 We found that the r-squared for the linear model `domain_m` is 40.1%, which suggests that 40.1% of the variability of the data can be explained by the linear model and that the model does fit our data pretty well.
-In the next few steps, we will continue to re-evaluate our model to determine what combination of variables result in a high or low popularity index score.

 ### Section 3 - How the Variable `Sex` Affects `Historical_Popularity_Index`